limabravoecho-collab/the-healing-path-from-addiction-a-first-nation-teaching-for-strength-and-balance/README.md

 **A Guide for Healers and Those Walking Toward Wellness Rooted in the Wisdom of Our Ancestors**

+This is the layout guide.
+Additional modules for public use:

+1. For the Healer
+2. For the Seeker

 ---

 ## To the Healer